-- 1. Standby: The burner is idle, waiting for a call for heat. - 2.
+- Standby: The burner is idle, waiting for a call for heat. - 2.
 Valve-On Delay: The igniter and motor are on while the control delays turning on the oil solenoid valve for the programmed time. - 3.
 Trial For Ignition: The oil solenoid valve is energized.
-A flame should be established within the factory set trial for ignition time ("lockout time"). - 4.
-Lockout: The control has shut the burner down for one of the following safety reasons: - The trial for ignition (lockout) time expired without flame being established. - The cad cell detected flame at the end of the Valve-On Delay. - The Recycle mode 30-second time budget expired (see "Recycle" section for complete explanation of recycle time budget).
+A flame should be established within the factory set trial for ignition time (lockout time). - 4.
+Lockout: The control has shut down for one of the following safety reasons: - The trial for ignition (lockout) time expired without flame being established. - The cad cell detected flame at the end of the Valve On Delay state.